Skip to main content

 Port utilization

-Switch networks will also provide a section titled Port utilization.
-This section will provide a summary of switch ports on the network and their maximum active speed during the time period.
-This can be used to see how the switch network is reaching port capacity and get an idea of typical device speeds.
+Switch networks include a Port utilization section.
+This section provides a summary of switch ports on the network and their maximum active speed during the time period.
+Use this section to assess how the switch network is approaching port capacity and to understand typical device speeds.

-Note: Active speed is the link speed between the client and switch, not the actual data usage on the port.
-Thus, a device may be connected at 1 Gbps but only have a few MB of usage.
+Note: Active speed refers to the link speed between the client and switch, not the actual data usage on the port.
+A device may be connected at 1 Gbps but have only a few megabytes (MB) of usage.

 A color-coded horizontal graph marking port utilization statistics.
 Includes usage details for unused, 10 Gbps SFP, 1 Gbps SFP, 1 Gbps and 100 Mbps ports.

-The ethernet power details section will provide a summary of the PoE usage for all devices connected to PoE Switches on the network during the specified time period.
-This can be used to see what the aggregate PoE usage in a network.
+The Ethernet power details section provides a summary of Power over Ethernet (PoE) usage for all devices connected to PoE switches on the network during the specified time period.
+Use this section to view aggregate PoE usage across a network.

 A line graph containing details about PoE usage on switch.
 Includes X-axis measuring time and Y-axis measuring power in W.

-The top switches by power usage will display a list of all the PoE switches in a particular network and what their average power usage is per hour (calculated as either Watt hour (Wh) or Kilo Watt hour (kWh)).
+The Top switches by power usage list displays all PoE switches in a network and their average power usage per hour, calculated in either Watt-hour (Wh) or Kilowatt-hour (kWh).

 A table listing the top switches by power usage.
 Columns include the switch name, model and power usage measured in kWh.

-Besides viewing the summary report in dashboard, it is also possible to have the report emailed once or on a recurring basis.
-Look along the top-right of the Summary Report page for these options.
+In addition to viewing the Summary Report in the dashboard, you can have the report emailed once or on a recurring schedule.
+The email and scheduling options are available in the top-right of the Summary Report page.

 The email drop-down button, marked by an envelope, has been pressed.
 The options in this drop-down include 'schedule report' and 'email'.